If we look back over the summer then yes it was nice, we had a few pleasant days, but was it really any different to previous summers in the UK?

-Well apparently it was.
+Well, apparently it was.
 The UK experienced the hottest period from Jan – July since records began in 1910.
-This doesn’t explain why I’m still as pale as freshly polished snooker ball - but apparently 2014 has been pretty warm already.
-In fact seven of the hottest periods (Jan – July) ever recorded have all occurred since the year 2000.
+You do not need us to tell you it has been a lovely long hot summer!
+It does not explain why I’m still as pale as freshly polished snooker ball.
+In fact, seven of the hottest periods (Jan – July) ever recorded have all occurred since the year 2000.
 Going by these records the UK is warming up, and the trend is occurring throughout the world.

 - 80% of the state of California is currently experiencing an extreme drought, severely affecting the agricultural industry throughout the region.
 The honey industry has been hit particularly hard with production at only 10% of what it was once was.